rizutazu/random_c_code/m_thread/readme.md

 ## Tackling issues about async signal safe
 `m_malloc` have tried the following ways to tackle the problem that functions in `ucontext.h` are not async signal
 safe:
 - Only user threads can be interrupted.
-Both scheduler, signal handler and *return context* block signal, so it is safe to use those functions there
+Both scheduler, signal handler and *return context* cannot be interrupted (signal blocked), so it is safe to use these functions there
-  - Return from signal handler (back to user thread) is handled by kernel, there is no need to worry about it.
+- Consider these possible cases:
-  - When switching from scheduler to user thread, `swapcontext()` may unblock signal **before** it restores user context, if the interruption happens exactly after it, the user thread context is corrupted when switching back to scheduler
+  1. When switching from scheduler to user thread, `swapcontext()` may set to unblock signal **before** it restores user context, if the interruption happens at this point, user thread context may be corrupted when `swapcontext()` back to scheduler
+  2. If case 1 is handled gracefully, then it can only happen before the user thread runs its first instruction, as correctly saved user context must be the `swapcontext()` within the signal handler.
+Because signal handler blocks signal, there is no way to corrupt it now
+  3. When returning from signal handler (back to user thread), the context switch is handled by kernel, there is no need to worry about it
-  - When user thread returns, it will eventually call `setcontext()` to switch to scheduler, this might be problematic, though it is OK in x86_64 since the implementation blocks the signal first
+  4. When user thread returns, it will eventually call `setcontext()` to switch to scheduler, this might be problematic, though it is OK in x86_64 since the implementation of `setcontext()` blocks the signal first
-- To make `swapcontext()` and `setcontext()` safe, we need some ways to detect whether we interrupted them, by:
-  1. Get the original program counter when the interruption happened, this is done by interpreting the third argument `void *ucontext` of the signal handler, implemented in `getInterruptIP()`.
-  **This is architecture specific, only i386 and x86_64 are implemented here.**
-  2. Compare it with the address range of these functions.
-We cannot easily get the exact size of a function in C, so we just assumed it is `1024`
-- If interruption happened during them, the signal handler will directly return
+- The solution is to add a "wrapper" function for user thread (see `userThreadStart()`), this function marks the thread as "running" before entering the actual user thread, and unmark it after the actual user thread returns.
+Now the signal handler only needs to check whether user thread is "running" to determine whether it is safe to save user context